cksystemsteaching/selfie/README.md

 The first version of `count` with the `while` loop can actually become quite slow for large values of `n` whereas the second version always takes the same amount of time independently of the value of `n`.
 We say that the first version runs in *linear time* in the value of `n`, since it takes as many loop iterations to complete as the value of `n`, while the second version runs in *constant time*.
 In short, their algorithmic complexity is linear and constant, respectively.

 Their performance may nevertheless be similar for small values of `n` because computers can go through a few loop iterations very fast.
-However, the second version will certainly be noticibly faster than the first version for large values of `n`.
+However, the second version will certainly be noticeably faster than the first version for large values of `n`.
 Algorithmic complexity is essentially the performance of a program as a (unitless) function of the size of the input to the program.
 It tells you about a performance trend but not actual performance which can only be measured by running the program on some machine and input.
 We get back to algorithmic complexity and performance in subsequent chapters.

 While avoiding linear time here is easy using the second version, it may be more difficult to do so in other circumstances.
 Here is a code example that runs in linear time in the value of `n` and is not so easy to make faster while producing the same result.
 It computes the *factorial* of a positive integer `n` iteratively in a loop: